Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 "This is beginning to place real choices in front of the Iranian regime," Pompeo said.
 "You can see in the protests inside of Iran.
 You can see the Iranian people not happy with their own government when they have to raise the fuel cost.
 All the things that are undermining this regime's ability to inflict risk on the American people are coming to fruition as a direct result of President Trump's strategy."

-He would not comment on whether a new deal is being developed in order to prevent Tehran from acquiring a weapon, but instead said "the economic, military and diplomatic deterrence that we have put in place will deliver that outcome."
+He would not comment on whether a new deal is being developed in order to prevent Tehran from acquiring a weapon, but instead said, "The economic, military and diplomatic deterrence that we have put in place will deliver that outcome."

 "The Iranian leadership will have to make the decision about what its behavior is going to be," he said.